SingingFoot/scrivener/content/TechDoc/API/apiterms.md

 - **header parameters:** are included in the request header, usually related to authorization.
 - **path parameters:** are within the path of the endpoint, before the query string (?).
 These are usually set off within curly braces.
 - **query string parameters:** in the query string of the endpoint, after the ?.

-Request bodies are closely similar to parameters but are not technically a parameter.

 Regardless of the parameter type, define the following with each parameter: